ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Abstract

 \section{Abstract}

-Mismatch repair is a critical step of DNA replication after base selection and proofreading, increasing fidelity greatly, e.g., from one error per million base pairs to one error per billion base pairs.
-The mismatch recognition mechanism has not been established, and most speculations are based on exploiting thermodynamic equilibrium and free energy.
-Moreover, the corresponding enzyme needs to recognize not only mismatches but also correct matches.
-The accuracy of recognizing correct matches should be very high because mistaking correct matches for mismatches would introduce extra errors due to repair mistakes.
-Thus, non-equilibrium should play a role because it has the ability to give rise to high recognition accuracy by consuming adenosine triphosphate (ATP).
-Here we explore this possibility.
-Since the knowledge of actual MMR enzymes is incomplete, we construct a hypothetical enzyme, which is a quantum system having three discrete energy levels.
-ATP raises the enzyme to the highest energy level to trigger a spontaneous quantum transition, whose result is one of the two low energy levels, each representing a possible recognition result, i.e., a correct match or a mismatch.
-The ratio between the probabilities of the two outcomes is exponentially proportional to the energy gap between the two low energy levels.
-The energy gap can flip to discriminate between mismatches and correct matches. \keywords{DNA replication; mismatch repair; base pair recognition; quantum mechanics; Maxwell's demon}
+Mismatch repair is a critical step in DNA replication that occurs after base selection and proofreading, significantly increasing fidelity.
+However, the mechanism of mismatch recognition has not been established for any repair enzyme.
+Speculations in this area mainly focus on exploiting thermodynamic equilibrium and free energy.
+Nevertheless, non-equilibrium processes may play a more significant role in enhancing mismatch recognition accuracy by utilizing adenosine triphosphate (ATP).
+This study aimed to investigate this possibility.
+Considering our limited knowledge of actual mismatch repair enzymes, we proposed a hypothetical enzyme that operates as a quantum system with three discrete energy levels.
+When the enzyme is raised to its highest energy level, a quantum transition occurs, leading to one of two low-energy levels representing potential recognition outcomes: a correct match or a mismatch.
+The probabilities of the two outcomes are exponentially different, determined by the energy gap between the two low energy levels.
+By flipping the energy gap, discrimination between mismatches and correct matches can be achieved.
+Within a framework that combines quantum mechanics with thermodynamics, we established a relationship between energy cost and the recognition error.
+(In this study, biology and physics are closely intertwined.
+Biologists may begin with Section VI for biological insights, while physicists will benefit from starting at Section VIII, which summarizes the study's physics aspects.)